52North/innovation-prize/README.md

-# 52°North Student Innovation Challenge 2024
+# 52°North Student Innovation Challenge 2024 - win 3.000 EUR for a succesful PoC!

 The 52°North Student Innovation Prize has a long history of creative concepts developed and implemented by students.
 In previous iterations, we have kept the technology